Plan-T42/TwinXR-TwinBase-for-Industrial-XR-Use-Cases/Descriptions-of-terms_Robot.md

 ** any key-value pair is allowed

-## Parameters for HoloCrane application
+## Parameters for HoloRobot application

-The interal parameters of the mixed reality interface for crane operation, i.e the HoloCrane application, are specified as follows:
+The interal parameters of the mixed reality interface for control robot arm, i.e the HoloRobot application, are specified as follows:

 |  Parameter Types  |  subterm  | description | Assigment | Type |
 | ------------- | ------------- | ------------- | ------------- | ------------- |